rafaelaazevedo/statuscode_nfe/README.md

 # statuscode_nfe
-This code it is to catch (and wirte) Status code and time to load the page from a list of urls in an excel sheet.
+This code it is to catch (and write in the same spreadsheet) Status code and time to load the page from a list of urls in an excel sheet.
 E.G.

 If you have a url that you want to figure out what is the response code and what is the time to load the page you just need write the urls in the spreadsheet and run the code.